body.wp-admin { font-size: 16px !important; } .edit-post-visual-editor, .block-editor-writing-flow { font-size: 18px !important; line-height: 1.7; }

 If you’re after information about the E minor pentatonic scale and how to connect their positions – instead, click here.

-The C Major pentatonic scale.
+The C Major Pentatonic Scale

 The notes of the C major pentatonic scale are: